dojo/docs/dojo/data/api/Write.rst

 .. contents ::
   :depth: 2

+*Deprecated*, :ref:`dojo/store <dojo/store>` will eventually replace the ``dojo/data`` API.

 Some datastores provide the ability to create new items and save those items back to a service, in addition to simply reading items from a service.
 Stores with this capability will implement the Write API, which provides standard functions for creating new items, modifying existing items, and deleting existing items.
 Review the following examples, guidelines, and complete API documentation for further information on the Write API.

 This feature defines the API for implementing: